Marcos Alonso (footballer, born 1990): Fiorentina

-In May 2013, Alonso signed for Italian side ACF Fiorentina on a three-year deal, despite being offered a new contract by Bolton manager Dougie Freedman.
-On 30 December, after the player had made nine official appearances, Sunderland boss Gus Poyet announced that he would join on 1 January 2014, on loan until the end of the campaign.
+In May 2013, Alonso signed for Italian side Fiorentina on a three-year deal, despite being offered a new contract by Bolton manager Dougie Freedman.
+As he was under the age of 23 when leaving, the former were forced to pay the latter £400,000 in compensation.

-Alonso played his first match with Sunderland on 7 January 2014, featuring the full 90 minutes in a 2–1 home win over Manchester United for the League Cup semi-final first leg and being given the man of the match award by Sky Sports.
-He played in the final of the competition on 2 March, not being able to prevent a 3–1 loss against Manchester City; he contributed with 20 appearances all competitions comprised, helping his team retain their top flight status.
+On 30 December 2013, Sunderland boss Gus Poyet announced that Alonso would join on 1 January 2014, on loan until the end of the campaign.
+He played his first match on 7 January 2014, featuring the full 90 minutes in a 2–1 home win over Manchester United in the League Cup semi-final first leg and being given the Player of the match award by Sky Sports.
+He took part in the final of the competition on 2 March, not being able to prevent a 3–1 loss against Manchester City; he contributed 20 appearances in all competitions, helping his team to retain their top-flight status.

-Upon his return from loan, Alonso became a regular, amassing over 70 appearances in his final two seasons in purple.
-On 19 March 2015 he scored his first goal for the Viola, in a 3–0 win away to fellow Italians A.S.
-Roma for the round of 16 of the UEFA Europa League.
+Upon his return from loan, Alonso became a regular, making over 70 appearances in his final two seasons in purple.
+On 19 March 2015, he scored his first goal for the Viola, in a 3–0 defeat of fellow Italians Roma in the round of 16 of the UEFA Europa League.